Noah0401/testing2/Docs/source/tutorial/start_in_10min.rst

 A task is a list of parameters for the specific event you want to implement and give specific implementation.
-A single task in :pyg:`ProG` is described by an instance of class ***"prompt_graph.tasker.TaskType"***, which holds the following attributes by default:
+A single task in `ProG` is described by an instance of class **prompt_graph.tasker.TaskType**, which holds the following attributes by default:

 - TaskType: This indicate the type of task you want to perform (e.g. NodeTask, LinkTask, GraphTask).
 - TaskType.pre_train_model_path: This indicates the path of your pre-trained model, the parameters of which will be read as the initial model.
-- TaskType.prompt: This is prompting object of the prompt method you chose (e.g. allinone, GPPT, GPF, etc.).
+- TaskType.prompt_type: This is prompting object of the prompt method you chose (e.g. All-in-one, GPPT, GPF, etc.).
-- TaskType.gnn: This is the graph neural network object of the model you have chosen (e.g. GIN, GAT, GCN, etc.).
+- TaskType.gnn_type: This is the graph neural network object of the model you have chosen (e.g. GIN, GAT, GCN, etc.).
 - TaskType.dataset_name: This is the dataset name string of the dataset you selected (e.g. Cora, CiteSeer, etc.).
 - TaskType.run(): This function will automatically call the prompting and training process for us, and print the relevant metrics after training.

 These properties are all built into the tasker object, and only need to be set in the external interface.